maelzain/DigTwinDragPrediction/README.md

 - Data splitting into training (70%), validation (10%), and test (20%) sets.
 - Comprehensive documentation, Docker containerization, an API, and an interactive UI.

-Use this as your new project foundation to achieve a robust, professional solution ready for submission and demonstration.
-If you need further refinements or additional explanations, feel free to ask!